EJSAHN/cacao-stomata-response/README.md

 # cacao-stomata-response

-A trial-aware, control-anchored analysis pipeline for cacao stomatal response data.
+A Python package for trial-aware, control-anchored analysis of cacao stomatal pathogen-response morphometrics.

 ## Overview